OpenBSD: Security record

 The OpenBSD website features a prominent reference to the system's security record.
 Until June 2002, it read:

 In June 2002, Mark Dowd of Internet Security Systems disclosed a bug in the OpenSSH code implementing challenge–response authentication.
 This vulnerability in the OpenBSD default installation allowed an attacker remote access to the root account, which was extremely serious not only to OpenBSD, but also to the large number of other operating systems that were using OpenSSH by that time.
 This problem necessitated the adjustment of the slogan on the OpenBSD website to:

 The quote remained unchanged as time passed, until on 13 March 2007, when Alfredo Ortega of Core Security Technologies disclosed a network-related remote vulnerability.
 The quote was subsequently changed to:

 This statement has been criticized because the default install contains few running services, and many use cases require additional services.
 Also, because the ports tree contains unaudited third-party software, it is easy for users to compromise security by installing or improperly configuring packages.
 However, the project maintains that the slogan is intended to refer to a default install and that it is correct by that measure.

 One of the fundamental ideas behind OpenBSD is a drive for systems to be simple, clean, and secure by default.
 The default install is quite minimal, which the project states is to ensure novice users "do not need to become security experts overnight", which fits with open-source and code auditing practices considered important elements of a security system.
+Additional services are to be enabled manually to make users think of the security implications first.

 Alleged backdoor

-On 11 December 2010, Gregory Perry, a former technical consultant for the Federal Bureau of Investigation (FBI), emailed De Raadt alleging that the FBI had paid some OpenBSD ex-developers 10 years prior to insert backdoors into the OpenBSD Cryptographic Framework.
+On 11 December 2010, Gregory Perry, a former technical consultant for the Federal Bureau of Investigation (FBI), emailed de Raadt alleging that the FBI had paid some OpenBSD ex-developers 10 years prior to insert backdoors into the OpenBSD Cryptographic Framework.
 De Raadt made the email public on 14 December by forwarding it to the openbsd-tech mailing list and suggested an audit of the IPsec codebase.
 De Raadt's response was skeptical of the report and he invited all developers to independently review the relevant code.
 In the weeks that followed, bugs were fixed but no evidence of backdoors was found.
 De Raadt stated "I believe that NetSec was probably contracted to write backdoors as alleged.
 If those were written, I don't believe they made it into our tree.
 They might have been deployed as their own product."